Lavender105/solar_wind_complementarity/README.md

 - Linux: Ubuntu 20.04

 #### Python Dependencies
-The package dependencies are in requirements.txt.
+All package dependencies are listed in the requirements.txt file.

 ## Installation Guide
 Follow these steps to set up the development environment: